fierval/deep-reinforcement-learning/p2_continuous-control/Report.md

 Due to my love for new and shiny things, I started out by implementing the [D4PG](https://openreview.net/pdf?id=SyZipzbCb) algorithm (the code can be found in `d4pg_agent.py` in this directory).
 And to push the boundaries even further, the replay buffer was the Prioritized Experience Replay buffer.
 As stoked as I was, it failed miserably and was also very expensive to experiment with (extremely slow).
 I then turned to DDPG and failed as well.
 Prioritized experience replay did not make any difference, I could not get the moving average reward to climb anywhere higher than 3.

 I tried increasing the learning rate for the critic moderately that seemed to give learning a boost initially, but it died down quickly.
-I despaired and turned to external help, (based on [Udacity guidelines](https://www.udacity.com/legal/community-guidelines), honor code and [guidance on avoiding plagiarism](https://udacity.zendesk.com/hc/en-us/articles/360001430552-Guidelines-for-submitting-original-work)).
+I despaired and turned to external help, (based on [Udacity guidelines](https://www.udacity.com/legal/community-guidelines) and the [guidance on avoiding plagiarism](https://udacity.zendesk.com/hc/en-us/articles/360001430552-Guidelines-for-submitting-original-work)).

 I did find two crucial things:
-1. The agent does not start training until _a lot_ of samples were available.
-In order to get it _a lot_ of samples it was necessary to spin the environment for quite a few cycles before applying learning.
+1. The agent does not start training until _a lot_ of samples are available.
+In order to get it _a lot_ of samples it is necessary to spin the environment for quite a few cycles before applying learning.
 But then learning could also run for a few cycles
 2. I should not be shy with learning rate.
 Thus I ended up with the following hyperparameters: